Lattice paths and the Rogers--Ramanujan--Gordon type theorems with parity considerations: The proofs of theorems

-{\bf The proof of Theorem \ref{index}} Actually, to prove this theorem we just need to show that for a lattice path $L\in \mathcal{E}_{k,k}$, each peak in $L$ has the same parity with the cluster corresponding to it in a parition in $\mathcal{B}_{k,k}$.
+{\bf The proof of Theorem \ref{index}} To prove this theorem we can show that given any lattice path $L\in \mathcal{E}_{k,k}$, each peak in $L$ has the same parity with the cluster corresponding to it in the parition $\lambda\in\mathcal{B}_{k,k}$ which corresponds to $L$.
+We also can directly prove that the power of $y$ in \eqref{eqARRG} is the full even lower parity index of $L$.
+We employ the later one.

-We first recall that the partition $\mu\in \mathcal{B}_{k,k}$ which has the smallest weight with $n_r$ $r$-cluster, for $r=1,\ldots,k-1$, then the parts in $\mu$ are all odd, then all the clusters in $\mu$ have even parity.
-Then after the even times forward move, the cluster parity do not change.
+Now we recall the construction of a peak with relative height $r$ in a lattice path satisfying the special $(k,k)$-conditions.

-Now we consider the construction of a $r$-peak in a lattice path satisfying $(k,k)$-condition which correspond to a $r$-cluster in partition $\mu$.
+All peaks with relative height $r$ were firstly inserted with odd weight and relative height one.
+At that time, the parity of peak is odd.
+Because of $a=k$, we do not need to insert any SE step at the start point.
+The insertion of other peaks and the $r-1$ times volcanic uplift always change the parity of the weight and the relative height at the same time, that is to say the parity of all peaks are not change. and the lower even $r$-parity index and full lower even parity index of the lattice path are not change.
+Therefore the factor $q^{N_1^2+N_2^2+\cdots+N_{k-1}^2}$ generates the lattice paths in $\mathcal{E}_{k,k}$ with the lower even $r$-parity index and full lower even parity index of the lattice path zero.

-Firstly, all the $r$-peak inserted with odd weight and relative height one.
-Then at that time, the parity is even.
-For $a=k$, we do not need to insert a North-East step at the start point.
-After that, the insertion of other peaks and the $r-1$ times volcanic lift always make sure that the weight and the relative height have the same parity.
+The factors in denominator generate even partitions which correspond to even number increase in weight of each peak in $L$ which do not change the parity of peaks in $L$.
+That is to say the lower even index of $L$ is still zero.

-Then we consider the partitions generated from $\mu$ by several forward moves.
-We know that the odd times $r$-th kind forward move to an $r$-marked part makes this $r$-cluster have odd parity and even times makes even parity.
-Then correspond to the relative $r$-peak the odd time forward move that correspond to the weight enlarge an odd number, then parity of peak become odd and even times correspond to the weight enlarge an even number, that is to say the parity still even.
+The factors $(-yq)_{n_r}$ generate partitions with distinct parts no more than $n_r$, the power of $y$ denotes the number of parts in the partition.
+If $s$ is a part of the partition, we increase the weight of rightmost $s$ peaks with relative height $r$ by one.
+Then the lower $r$-parity index increase one.
+So the number of parts in partition generated by $(-yq)_{n_r}$ is the lower $r$-parity index of lattice path.
+In conclusion, the full lower even parity index is the power of $y$ in \eqref{eqARRG}.

-By the discussion above, we can know that the parity of the peak is the same with the parity of the cluster which correspond to it.
-Then, we think that the proof of this theorem is completed.
+By the discussion above, we have completed the proof of this theorem.

-{\bf Acknowledgments.}This work was supported by the National Science Foundation of China.
+{\bf Acknowledgments.} This work was supported by the National Natural Science Foundation of China.